-Grades 9-12 Semester
+Grades 9-12 Semester Required 0.5 Credit

 This course acquaints the student with individual, family, and community health.
 The program includes the establishment of practices essential to health, the acquisition of knowledge necessary for health promotion, and the development of attitudes and ideals that will motivate each individual to attain the highest possible level of well-being.
-A period of time is also devoted to instruction that covers state requirements in safety, first aid, alcohol, tobacco and narcotics, and CPR (Cardiopulmonary resuscitation), AIDS, and sex education.
+To meet state curriculum requirements, the following topics are also taught: safety, first aid, alcohol, tobacco, narcotics, dating violence, AIDS, sex education, and CPR (cardiopulmonary resuscitation).